Mazda MX-30 electric SUV arrives in Europe

-The MX-30 eeks a range of 200 km (124 miles) from its 35.5kWh battery capacity, which is not earth shattering, but that's not the point.
+Described as a car with a battery, not a battery with wheels, the MX-30 eeks a range of 200 km (124 miles) from its 35.5kWh battery capacity.
+This is not earth shattering, but that's not the point.
 With this car, it's all about the drive.

 With its unique interior and exterior design, the MX-30 hopes to live up to its MX prefix by also offering great driving dynamics.
 By integrating the battery rigidly into the vehicle body structure it enhances the overall body stiffness and provides excellent response to the driver’s input.